The John “Bud” Velde Visiting Scholar Program

 A gift of the estate of John E. “Bud” Velde, Jr. (1917-2002), a longtime friend of the Library and its rare book collections, funds the award.
 Among Velde’s many contributions to the Library are the Library’s seven-millionth volume, the 1486 edition of Breydenbach’s Peregrinatio in Terram Sanctam (Journey to the Holy Land) in 1986, and the eight-millionth volume, Frank Lloyd Wright’s The House Beautiful (1896/97).
 He also made a considerable contribution to the Audubon Folio Restoration Project in 1987 and established a generous endowment fund in 1999.

 The research strengths of The Rare Book & Manuscript Library are manifold.
 Comprehensive collections support studies in printing and printing history, Renaissance studies, Elizabethan and Stuart life and letters, John Milton and his age, emblem studies, economic history, and works on early science and natural history.
 The library also houses the papers of the modern literary figures Carl Sandburg, H.G.
 Wells, William Maxwell, Gwendolyn Brooks, and W.S.
 Merwin.
-In addition, it is anticipated that the papers of Gwendolyn Brooks will be open to the public for this latest program cycle.

 Two John “Bud” Velde awards are given annually to facilitate a period of extended individual study (usually one month or more) in The Rare Book & Manuscript Library at the University of Illinois at Urbana–Champaign.